chapmanjacobd/journal/programming/linux/misconceptions.md

 ## mv src vs mv src/

-I feel like this is bad design only because I didn't understand it until recently even after using Linux for over ten years.
+I feel like this is bad design if only because I didn't understand it until recently even after using Linux for over ten years.

 tl;dr: what is the right way?